biagiocornacchia/microsoft-presidio-using-grpc/anonymizer/README.md

 ```

 Other utility functions are:
-1. checkDuplicate(entity_type, configFile)
+1. check_duplicates(entity_type, configFile)
 2. anonymizerOptions(anonymizer, configType)

-`checkDuplicate` is used to check if a config option is already setted in the specified configuration file (CONFIG_FILE or CONFIG_FILE_DE) and returns an integer which indicates if an opition was rewritten or not. <br> While `anonymizerOptions` has two arguments.
+`check_duplicates` is used to check if a config option is already setted in the specified configuration file (CONFIG_FILE or CONFIG_FILE_DE) and returns an integer which indicates if an opition was rewritten or not. <br> While `anonymizerOptions` has two arguments.
 Anonymizer (for example encrypt,hash,replace ecc) and configType (Anonymizer or Deanonymizer).
 This function will ask for some other input values and returns a string based on the type of anonymizer.

 ### Example of anonymization